-- Refrigerate – Store in an airtight container up to 3 days.
+- Refrigerate – Store in an airtight container up to three days.
 Warm on the stovetop or in the oven with a tablespoon of olive oil and lemon juice to refresh the sauce.

-- Freeze – Freeze in an airtight container up to 3 months.
+- Freeze – Freeze in an airtight container up to three months.
 Thaw in the refrigerator and reheat to serve.

 - Bring a large pot of salted water to a boil.
 Add pasta and broccoli.

 - In a bowl or a jar, combine zest, juice, olive oil, garlic and red pepper.
 Shake or whisk until well combined.